indiamos/indiamos.github.io/projects/quincunx.md

 > Get to know the normal distribution intimately by building your own quincunx or Galton box.
 You may use either physical materials or create an imaginative software simulation.

 I opted to make a software simulation.
-It distributes 3,000 beans and both counts the results and draws them as an upside-down bar chart:
+It distributes 3,000 beans and both tallies the results and draws them as an upside-down bar chart:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/1umw1EtmvjU?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>